harishankar27/IITH/State Estimation - Quadrotors/README.md

 # State Estimation - Quadrotors

-This project implements state estimation techniques for quadrotors based on a detailed nonlinear dynamics model.
+This project implements state estimation techniques for estimating altitude and attitude states of quadrotor from the inertial measurements of the system.

 ## Quadrotor Dynamics Modeling